Food Establishment License

 Type Fee Description

-Food License Late Fee 10% Amount Due Late fee charged when food license fee is more than 30 days overdue.
+Food Permit Late Fee $100 Late fee charged when food permit fee is more than 30 days overdue.

-Food License Replacement Fee $15.45 License replacement for lost documentation.
+Food Permit Replacement Fee $15 Permit replacement for lost documentation.

-Consultation Fee $139.05 Fee charged when requesting Pre-Certificate of Occupancy Inspection or other consultative inspection visits not part of the normal routine inspection process.
+Consultation Fee $139 Fee charged when requesting a Pre-Certificate of Occupancy Inspection or other consultative inspection visits not part of the normal routine inspection process.

-Food Establishment License Reinstatement Fee $103 Fee to reinstate license after it was suspended.
+Food Establishment Permit Reinstatement Fee $103 Fee to reinstate permit after it was suspended.

-Fee for Operating a Food Establishment Without a Proper License $154.50 Fee assigned when an illegal food operation is discovered by a sanitarian.
+Fee for Operating a Food Establishment Without a Proper Permit $154 Fee assigned when an illegal food operation is discovered by an Environmental Health Officer.

 Food Establishment Reinspection Fees